Team4159/CardinalHoursServer/README.md

 Parameters: username, password
 Returns:
   Success: Username
-  Failure:  Returns code 404 if a user with the same password already exists
+  Failure:  Returns code 404 if a user with the same password already exists, or the username or password was blank
 ```

 To get the time: